Samuel Finley

-Samuel Finley (July 2, 1715 – July 17, 1766) was an Irish-born American Presbyterian minister and academic.
+Samuel Finley (July 2, 1715 – July 17, 1766) was an Irish-born Presbyterian minister and academic.
 He founded the West Nottingham Academy and was the fifth president and an original trustee of the College of New Jersey (later renamed as Princeton University) from 1761 until 1766.

 Early life

 Finley was the second son from a family of at least nine children of Michael Lauder Finley and Anna (née O'Neill) Finley.
 At least two of his brothers, James and Andrew, became ministers.

 It is likely that Samuel Finley was a graduate of William Tennent's Log College, in Neshaminy, Bucks County, Pennsylvania, known for its training of evangelical Presbyterian ministers who played a role in the 18th century religious revival known as The Great Awakening.
 Finley also was awarded an honorary degree by the University of Glasgow.

 Academic career

 In 1743 Finley was assigned by the New Brunswick Presbytery to the newly formed (January 1742) Presbyterian congregation at Milford, Connecticut.
 This congregation was started when 39 Scotch-Irish people applied under the Toleration Act as Presbyterians under the Church of Scotland.
 The larger community of Connecticut may have tolerated this new church, but actions indicate they did not foster and encourage it.

 In May 1742, the Presbyterians were denied erecting their church on the commons.
 In November 1742, with the aid of a court order, they built their first church nearby on donated land.
 Their first five ministers were harassed with fines, imprisonment, and threats of being apprehended as early as January 1742.
 It was into this climate that Rev. Samuel Finley was assigned to the Milford Presbyterian congregation.
 He preached in Milford on August 25, and in New Haven, Connecticut on September 1, 1743.
 For this, he was prosecuted and condemned.
 Governor Jonathan Law ordered him "transported as a vagrant" from the Connecticut colony.
 Charles Augustus Hanna, author of The Scotch-Irish, concludes that this "harsh treatment", so "contrary to the British Constitution", sowed seeds of revolution by acting as a "forfeiture under the Colonial Charter".
 In any event, Finley was escorted from Connecticut and advanced on his journey to New Jersey and his future.

 About this time, Finley is said to have founded the West Nottingham Academy.
 He also may have served as pastor of the Cold Spring Presbyterian Church, on Cape May, New Jersey for several years around this time.